What Do Counselors Do?

 Counseling falls under the category of community and social service occupations, according to the U.S. Bureau of Labor Statistics (BLS).
 If you like the idea of improving the well-being of others, you have several career possibilities in addition to counseling.
 Some of them include:

-• Licensed clinical social workers (LCSWs).
-These type of social workers engage in psychotherapy but also can manage cases and do advocacy.
+- Licensed clinical social workers (LCSWs).
+These types of social workers engage in psychotherapy but also can manage cases and do advocacy.

 Jobs in community and social service occupations are not going away.
-The category is expected to grow 11 percent from 2018-2028, according to the BLS.
-That will add about 306,200 professionals in these fields.
+The category is expected to grow 6.6 percent from 2024 to 2034, according to the BLS.
+That will add about 212,300 professionals in these fields.